sdmx-twg/sdmx-parquet/data-message/sdmx-parquet-field-guide.md

 |                |                         | Timestamp            | Int64        | Start Period |
 |                |                         | Timestamp            | Int64        | End Period   |

-GeoJSON values are stored as the original string for round-tripping, as WKB for GeoParquet-compatible spatial queries, and as convenience lat/lon columns for Point geometries.
+**Geospacial values** - GeoJSON values are stored as the original string for round-tripping, as WKB for GeoParquet-compatible spatial queries, and as convenience lat/lon columns for Point geometries.

-Q) Should the parquet logical type say GeoParquet?
+Reserved names:
+- *geo* - Exampe: _{component_id}_geo
+- *longitude* - Example _{component_id}_longitude
+- *latitude* - Example _{component_id}_latitude

-A) No — GeoParquet is not a Parquet logical type.
+> GeoParquet is not a Parquet logical type.
 It's a metadata convention that sits above the Parquet type system.
-The WKB column has no formal Parquet logical type annotation (None / raw bytes); GeoParquet compliance is expressed through column-level metadata (a JSON object describing the CRS, geometry types, bounding box etc.) attached to the column, not through the logical type field.
+> The WKB column has no formal Parquet logical type annotation (None / raw bytes); GeoParquet compliance is expressed through column-level metadata (a JSON object describing the CRS, geometry types, bounding box etc.) attached to the column, not  through the logical type field.

   None is the correct entry for the Parquet Logical Type — the Description column already carries the GeoParquet reference, which is the right place for it.

 | SDMX Primitive | SDMX Example            | Parquet Logical Type | Parquet Type |  Description                        |
 |----------------|-------------------------|----------------------|--------------|-------------------------------------|